kappa-db/kappa-core/README.md

 ## Introduction

-kappa-core is built on an abstraction called a [kappa architecture](kappa), or "even sourcing".
+kappa-core is built on an abstraction called a [kappa architecture](kappa), or "event sourcing".
 This differs from the traditional approach to databases, which is centered on storing the latest value for each key in the database.
 You might have a *table* like this: